dotnet/docs-maui/docs/fundamentals/resource-dictionaries.md

 ## Stand-alone resource dictionaries

+::: moniker range="=net-maui-8.0"

 A <xref:Microsoft.Maui.Controls.ResourceDictionary> can also be created as a stand-alone XAML file that isn't backed by a code-behind file.
 To create a stand-alone <xref:Microsoft.Maui.Controls.ResourceDictionary>, add a new <xref:Microsoft.Maui.Controls.ResourceDictionary> file to the project with the **.NET MAUI ResourceDictionary (XAML)** item template and delete its code-behind file.
 Then, in the XAML file remove the `x:Class` attribute from the <xref:Microsoft.Maui.Controls.ResourceDictionary> tag near the start of the file.
 In addition, add `<?xaml-comp compile="true" ?>` after the XML header to ensure that the XAML will be compiled.

+::: moniker-end

+::: moniker range=">=net-maui-9.0"

+A <xref:Microsoft.Maui.Controls.ResourceDictionary> can also be created as a stand-alone XAML file that isn't backed by a code-behind file.
+To create a stand-alone <xref:Microsoft.Maui.Controls.ResourceDictionary>, add a new <xref:Microsoft.Maui.Controls.ResourceDictionary> file to the project with the **.NET MAUI ResourceDictionary (XAML)** item template and delete its code-behind file.
+Then, in the XAML file remove the `x:Class` attribute from the <xref:Microsoft.Maui.Controls.ResourceDictionary> tag near the start of the file.
+By default, a stand-alone <xref:Microsoft.Maui.Controls.ResourceDictionary> has its XAML compiled, unless `<?xaml-comp compile="false" ?>` is specified after the XML header.

+::: moniker-end

 > [!NOTE]
 > A stand-alone <xref:Microsoft.Maui.Controls.ResourceDictionary> must have a build action of **MauiXaml**.